 There is also the possibility of using a cutter to be applied to different power tools or work machines as an alternative.
-The system patented by the company Festool, called "domino", should also be

-This system replicates the spinature technique, but is inspired by the "tenonmortise" joint.
+The system patented by the company Festool, called "domino", should also be mentioned.
+This system replicates the spinature technique, but is inspired by the "tenonmortise" joint. although with a minimum deviation to ensure its tightness.